buildout/buildout/testrunnerrecipe/src/zc/recipe/testrunner/README.txt

 (Note that, at this time, due to limitations in the Zope test runner, the distributions cannot be zip files.
 TODO: Fix the test runner!)

-To illustrate this, we'll create a project in our sample buildout:
+To illustrate this, we'll create a pair of projects in our sample
+buildout:

     >>> mkdir(sample_buildout, 'demo')
     >>> write(sample_buildout, 'demo', 'tests.py',